SeanABoyer/seanaboyer.github.io/_posts/2018-10-20-ServiceNow-Angular-Calendar-FullCalendar.md

 	};
 }
 ```
-6. As you can see, we moved all the code from the directive into a function with no parameters, and changed the controller property to the function in that was in the controller, instead of the name of the controller.
-We also had to uiCalendarConfig parameter(the constant) into the function and default it to an empty object.
+___As you can see, we moved all the code from the directive into a function with no parameters, and changed the controller property to the function in that was in the controller, instead of the name of the controller.
+We also had to uiCalendarConfig parameter(the constant) into the function and default it to an empty object.___

-7. Save the New Angular Provider.
+ 6.Save the New Angular Provider.

 ### Creating the Widget